0chain/zboxcli/README.md

 ## Upload

 Use `upload` command to upload a file.
 The user must be the owner of the allocation.
-You can request the file be encrypted before upload, and can send thumbnails with the file.
+You can also encrypt the file before upload, and can send thumbnails with the file.

 | Parameter               | Required | Description                            | Default | Valid values                            |